Questions to ask before booking a Tour

 14 Questions to ask before booking a Tour

-Planning and executing a holiday can really elevate your overall experience.
+Planning and executing a holiday can elevate your overall experience.
 It is stimulating, adventurous, and lots of fun.
 At the same time, it cannot be denied that booking a tour has its advantages.
-It is convenient, stress-free, and requires minimum effort and time.
+It is convenient, stress-free, and requires minimal effort and time.
 You also get expert recommendations and (occasionally) special rates.
 That doesn’t mean that you just book a holiday and leave everything to the travel agent.
-It is crucial that you ask a few pertinent questions to the agent before booking with them.
+You must ask a few pertinent questions to the agent before booking with them.
 If you want a cost-effective, memorable, & hassle-free vacation, it is better to get some answers beforehand.
-So, let us list down our questionnaire
+So, let us list down our questionnaire.

 1. What is included/excluded?

-The inclusions/exclusions are usually mentioned in the detailed itinerary and you should always check them thoroughly.
-Airfare, hotels, visas, transportation, meals, attraction tickets, etc. are some of the elements that you should be looking at.
-Many times flights aren’t included in the package.
-Since airfare is a major cost of a vacation, it’s best to check your flight options before booking the trip.
+Inclusions and exclusions are typically mentioned in the detailed itinerary, and you should always review them thoroughly.
+Airfare, hotels, visas, transportation, meals, attraction tickets, and other expenses are some of the elements to consider.
+Many times, flights aren’t included in the package.
+Since airfare is a significant expense of a vacation, it’s best to compare your flight options before booking the trip.
 What looks like a good deal can become very expensive if you have to keep paying extra money for excursions, food, alcohol, tips, and other hidden charges.
-Try to book a trip that is all-inclusive as features cost less when they are part of a package.
+Try to book a trip that is all-inclusive, as features cost less when they are part of a package.

 1. What are the visa requirements?

-This is one of the most important questions that should be asked before proceeding any further.
-Visa requirements vary depending on your nationality and destination, and you should ascertain it at the very onset.
-Getting a visa can be a complicated and long-drawn process for many countries and better be sure that you would be able to fulfill all the prerequisites in the stipulated time frame.
+This is one of the most critical questions that should be asked before proceeding any further.
+Visa requirements vary depending on your nationality and destination, and you should verify them at the very outset.
+Obtaining a visa can be a complicated and lengthy process for many countries, so it is essential to ensure that you can fulfill all the prerequisites within the stipulated timeframe.
 Otherwise, you might be in for some disappointments.

 .
 Flickr.com